OFFLINE-GmbH/oc-bootstrapper/README.md

 append your repo's address in `()` to tell `oc-bootstrapper` to check it out for you.
 If no repo is defined the plugins are loaded from the October Marketplace.

 ### Install October CMS

 When you are done editing your configuration file, simply run `october install` to install October.

+### SSH deployments

+Set the `deployment` option to `false` if you don't want to setup deployments.

+Currently `oc-bootstrapper` supports a simple setup to deploy a project on push via GitLab CI.
+To create all needed files set the `deployment` option to `gitlab`.

+Support for other CI systems is added on request.

+#### GitLab CI with Envoy

+If you use the gitlab deployment option the `.gitlab-ci.yml` and `Envoy.blade.php` files are created for you.

+Change the variables inside the `Envoy.blade.php` to fit your needs.

+If you push to your GitLab server and CI builds are enabled, the ssh tasks inside `Envoy.blade.php` are executed.
+Make sure that your GitLab CI Runner user can access your target server via `ssh user@targetserver`.
+You'll need to copy your ssh public key to the target server and enable password-less logins via ssh.

+For more information on how to use ssh keys during a CI build see [http://doc.gitlab.com/ce/ci/ssh_keys/README.html](http://doc.gitlab.com/ce/ci/ssh_keys/README.html)

+### File templates

+You can overwrite all default file templates by creating a copy of the relevant file in `~/.composer/vendor/offline/oc-bootstrapper/templates` and removing the `.dist` extension.

+So to overwrite the default `october.yaml` template copy `october.yaml.dist` to `october.yaml` and modify as needed.

 ## Features